 Foundation Life Membership and General Membership of the Association is open to all personnel who have served onboard HMAS Cerberus and HMAS Leeuwin and worn the famous ‘Tingira Flash’.
 Foundation Life Membership and General Membership is also open to Associate members, offered to our friends and family members, Tingira descendants, Leeuwin Instructors, Ships Company, and Officers of the RAN.

 Membership now stands at 850 plus at the celebration of our first decade of membership.
-At the 2010 JR reunion over 3,000 boys gathered and we formed as this association from that event.
-Our members ages range from approx. 50 – 77 years young, some of those stalwart members are still serving in the RAN today.
+At the 2010 JR reunion over 3,000 boys gathered and we formed this association from that event.
+Our member’s ages range from approx. 50 – 77 years young, some of those stalwart members are still serving in the RAN today.
 Although the majority are dispersed throughout the length and breadth of the Australian countryside, many members are also scattered across international waters.
 Membership is available directly from the website www.tingira.org.au

-The membership is kept informed of events, past, present and future by means of our website www.tingira.org.au and our magazine ‘VoicePipe’.
-ANZAC Day and the Tingira birthday, 13 July, anniversary of the first Leeuwin intake in 1960, are out two most import annual events that we commemorate and celebrate.
-As an association we acknowledge and represent the activities and descendants; the Officers and sailors of the English Clipper Ship, Sobraon, which then became the NSW Nautical School Ship, Sobraon, which went on in a third life to to be commissioned as HMAS Tingira on 25 April 1912.
+The membership is kept informed of events, past, present, and future by means of our website www.tingira.org.au and our magazine ‘VoicePipe’.
+ANZAC Day and the Tingira birthday, 13 July, the anniversary of the first Leeuwin intake in 1960, are our two most important annual events that we commemorate and celebrate.
+As an association we acknowledge and represent the activities and descendants; the Officers and sailors of the English Clipper Ship, Sobraon, which then became the NSW Nautical School Ship, Sobraon, which went on in a third life to be commissioned as HMAS Tingira on 25 April 1912.

 The association also supports the RAN Recruit School, HMAS Cerberus, with a ‘Tingira class’ as part of the new Yarra division.
-At each Passing Out Parade, the ‘Tingira Topshot’ trophy is awarded to the recruit with best results from rifle range activities.
+At each Passing Out Parade, the ‘Tingira Topshot’ trophy is awarded to the recruit with the best results from rifle range activities.
 The Tingira ‘Stonehaven Medal’ is awarded annually to the Tingira Boy or Boys, members who achieve ‘above and beyond community exceptions’ in navy or civilian community duties.